 “Check the issuer’s reserve reports,” he says.
 “If they don’t provide any reserve reports, be extremely wary.”

 And even then, stablecoin owners should pay careful attention to exactly what is backing their coin.
-The stablecoin Tether has recently come under fire for its disclosures on reserves.
-And those who think the cryptocurrency is fully reserved should be careful.
+The stablecoin Tether has come under fire for its disclosures on reserves.
+And those who think the cryptocurrency is fully reserved by actual dollars should be careful.

 In its March 31, 2021, reserve report, the company showed that it had more reserves than it had liabilities.
 That’s good on the surface, but the devil is in the details: